 See what foods land on Big Ramy’s shopping list.

 Today we’re sitting down with 2x Mr. Olympia Big Ramy who joins us from Dubai to talk nutrition.
-We’re going to discuss the best diet for bodybuilders, his favorite food sources, and what his grocery shopping list looks like heading into 2022.
+We’re going to discuss the best diet for bodybuilders, his favorite food sources, and what his grocery shopping list looks like heading into the 2022 Mr. Olympia.
 As an accomplished and dedicated bodybuilder, Big Ramy knows exactly what is needed to see huge gains and make sure he only puts the best foods into his body.
 Knowing what professional athletes do to succeed can only help you as you seek to mimic their massive gains.
 And we here at Generation Iron have this exclusive interview thanks to the team at Enhanced Labs.

 About Big Ramy